lukeorth/lugo/lugo/content/posts/maze-generation.md

 ## Representing the Walls

-Those who've seen Shiffman's series may recall his use of boolean arrays to represent cell walls---similar to this:
+Those who have seen Shiffman's series may recall his use of boolean arrays to represent cell walls---similar to this:

 {{< highlight javascript >}}
 walls = [true, true, true, true]    // top, right, bottom, left
 {{</highlight >}}

-As shown below, each index corresponds to a specific wall---with `true` values indicating a wall's presence and `false` indicating its absence.
+Using this method, each index corresponds to a specific wall---with `true` values indicating a wall's presence and `false` indicating its absence.

 {{< highlight text >}}
 walls[0] --> top